-A global leader in the glucose monitoring market, Abbott Diabetes Care grew out of the acquisition of the Oxford University spin-out company, Medisense.
-Abbott Diabetes now produces over 2 billion glucose test strips annually at its production facility in Witney, Oxfordshire.
+a global leader in the glucose monitoring market, which grew out of the acquisition of the Oxford University spin-out company, Medisense and now produces over 2 billion glucose test strips annually at its production facility in Witney, Oxfordshire.

-Nanopore Technologies, another Oxford University spin-out, has developed the world’s first and only nanopore DNA sequencer, the MinION.
-This product is designed to bring easy biological analyses to anyone, whether in scientific research, education or a range of real-world applications such as disease/pathogen surveillance, environmental monitoring, food-chain surveillance, self-quantification or even microgravity biology.
-The company aims to become the world’s leading producer of equipment to decode the DNA of any organism, from people to viruses and in applications from medical diagnosis to food safety.
+a second Oxford University spin-out, which has developed the world’s first and only nanopore DNA sequencer, the MinION.
+The company aims to become the world’s leading producer of equipment to decode the DNA of any organism, from people to viruses.

-The region is also the chosen location for many medical device companies with operations across the range of R&D, sales and service and manufacturing.
+The region is also the chosen location for many medical device companies with operations across the range of R&D, sales and service and manufacturing, including:

-Becton Dickinson is a US owned global medical device company which has recently demonstrated its commitment to the Thames Valley by consolidating its Oxford and Basingstoke sites in new premises at Winnersh Triangle, near Reading.
-The new offices are home to commercial operations for all BD businesses in the UK, as well as support functions, technical services and a new Innovation Centre to host customers.
+a US owned global medical device company which has demonstrated its commitment to the Thames Valley by consolidating its Oxford and Basingstoke sites in new premises at Winnersh Triangle, near Reading.